javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 Another way to code faster (and much worse!) is to use single-letter variable names everywhere.
 Like `a`, `b` or `c`.

-That makes the variable blend in the code like a real ninja in the forest.
+A short variable disappears in the code like a real ninja in the forest.
 No one will be able to find it using the "search" of the editor.
-And even if someone does, he won't be able to "decipher" what it means.
+And even if someone does, he won't be able to "decipher" what the name `a` or `b` means.

 ...But there's an exception.
 A real ninja will never use `i` as the counter in a `"for"` loop.
-Anywhere, but not there.
-Look, there's so much more exotic letters.
+Anywhere, but not here.
+Look around, there are so much more exotic letters.
 For instance, `x` or `y`.

-The approach is even more effective when the loop body takes 1-2 pages (make it longer? yes, if you can).
-Then it becomes impossible to guess that the variable is the loop counter, when looking in the middle of the code.
+An exotic variable as a loop counter is especially cool if the loop body takes 1-2 pages (make it longer if you can).
+Then if someone looks deep inside the loop, he won't be able to figure out fast that the variable is the loop counter.

-## Can't one-letter?
-Then shorten
+## Use abbreviations

-If the team rules forbid to use one-letter and vague names -- shorten them.
+If the team rules forbid to use one-letter and vague names -- shorten them, make abbreviations.

 Like this: